Palaces, Pleasure-Domes and Gardens

 In the morning, check out from the hotel and transfer to Delhi Domestic Airport for a flight to Chandigarh.
 On arrival in Chandigarh, transfer to the hotel.

 After lunch, explore Chandigarh with a sightseeing tour.
 Chandigarh was the first planned city of modern India, and Swiss-French architect Charles-Édouard Jeanneret (Le Corbusier) delivered what has come to be regarded as one of the finest urban designs in the world.
+Visit the Le Corbusier Centre, established in the architect’s office in the city, and the extraordinary Chandigarh Museum, which, after Partition in 1947, inherited almost half of the collection of Gandharan sculptures and Rajasthani miniatures which had been housed in the Lahore Museum, on the other side of the India-Pakistan border.

 In counterpoint to Le Corbusier’s grand, official designs also visit the Rock Garden, the creation of an untutored genius by the name of Nek Chand Saini.
 Chand created the garden from the waste materials he found while Chandigarh was under construction, including rocks, bangles, bottle tops, discarded sinks and bicycle frames.